 Even though working with a remote team might have its downsides in comparison to an in-house development team, with the right preparation and management, you won’t feel the difference.
 The crucial principle to follow is to treat all the members as if they were employees of your own company.
 They need to understand your vision in order to follow and execute it.

-If you want to learn more about working with remote teams or you’re ready to hire one, drop us a line.
+If you want to learn more about working with remote teams or you’re ready to hire a RoR consulting company, drop us a line.
 We’re here for you!